-Micro SaaS: An Attainable Dream for the Average Joes and Janes🔗
+Micro SaaS: An Attainable Dream for the Regular Folk🔗

-If you are keeping tabs on news from the software business, you must already know that the no-code world is buzzing with activity lately: New products being launched every week, venture capitalists signing seven-, eight- and even nine-figure checks to get on the bandwagon and co-founders giving interviews like victorious generals.
-For someone receiving daily newsletters on technology and software industry, it is like watching the movie stars passing by on the red carpet before the Academy Awards.
+If you are keeping tabs on the news from the software business, you must already know that the no-code world has been buzzing with activity lately: New products being launched every week, venture capitalists signing seven-, eight- and even nine-figure cheques to get on the bandwagon and co-founders giving interviews like victorious generals.
+For someone receiving daily newsletters on the technology and software industry, it is like watching the movie stars passing by on the red carpet before the Academy Awards.

 That side happens to be micro SaaS companies.
-They are the middle ground for regular people who do not have deep pockets to invest huge amounts or charisma to attract investment right away.
+They are the middle ground for regular people who do not have deep pockets to invest huge sums or charisma to attract investment right away.
 People of modest means pursuing modest goals.
 People who do not dream of a world empire but would be more than content with a small plot of land they could call theirs.
-Let’s take a closer look at this more relatable breed and their endeavors.

 “It’s better to have 100 people [who] love you than finding a million who just sort of like you.”

 Micro SaaS startups aim to build a devoted customer base by offering them the perfect solution for their pains.
 They then strive to attain sustainable and predictable growth rates by capitalizing on their customers' devotion.
 In that regard, the almost manic interest big shot SaaS businesses show in increasing user numbers is non-existent in their little brothers.

 Not prioritizing exponential monthly growth, micro SaaS startups can ignore the vast set of SaaS metrics regular SaaS startups should monitor.
 Customer churn rate is the primary SaaS metric they should keep an eye on.
 Goals like slashing churn and improving customer retention come to replace growth as the critical goals for micro SaaS companies.
 It is possible to achieve high retention rates in 3 simple steps: